-But there are positive signals from different indicators in the crypto industry, which may perhaps not mark the return of a bull run but may flash that a local bottom is in
+But there are positive signals from different indicators in the crypto industry, which may perhaps not mark the return of a bull run but may flash.

-- The total number of individual deals by VCs in Q3 reached 338, a decrease of 45.6% from the previous quarter.
+- The total number of individual deals by VCs in Q2 reached 338, a decrease of 45.6% from the previous quarter.